Renewable Energy

 What’s at stake?

-In order to avoid the worst impacts of climate change, we must protect the natural, scenic and historic resources on which residents’ health, prosperity and quality of life depend — while also maximizing the development of renewable energy projects across the region.
+In order to avoid the worst impacts, we must protect the natural, scenic, and historic resources on which residents’ health, prosperity, and quality of life depend — while maximizing the development of renewable energy projects across the region.

 What we’re doing

-With climate change looming as a threat to open spaces, farms, parks, preserves and people, Scenic Hudson is committed to helping reduce New York State’s greenhouse gas emissions by leading the transition to renewable energy sources in the Hudson Valley.
+To help protect open spaces, farms, parks, preserves, and people, Scenic Hudson is committed to helping reduce New York State’s greenhouse gas emissions by leading the transition to renewable energy sources in the Hudson Valley.

 Learn how solar energy can benefit your community through How To Solar Now